maveio/components/README.md

 ![player](https://github.com/maveio/components/assets/238946/bbf3a4d2-7172-4bfb-8b24-0f863492a5e5)

 You can either change the settings through our interface or provide it as attributes.
-To learn which attributes you can use to change the appereance of your player, go to [our docs](https://docs.mave.io).
+To learn which attributes you can use to change the appearance of your player, go to [our docs](https://docs.mave.io).

 ### Clip
 ```html